Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Southern Song Dynasty Guan Yao Official Xiuneisi Inner Kiln Imperial Guan Ware: Marked and Period Double Gourd Bottle Vase

-Southern Song Dynasty Double Gourd Bottle Vase This exquisite Double Gourd Bottle Vase, crafted during the Imperial Mark period of the Guan Official Kiln, exemplifies the artistry of Guan ware produced in the Xiuneisi inner kiln.
+Southern Song Dynasty Double Gourd Bottle Vase.
+This exquisite Double Gourd Bottle Vase, crafted during the Imperial Mark period of the Guan Official Kiln, exemplifies the artistry of Guan ware produced in the Xiuneisi inner kiln.
 The vase features multiple layers of a distinctive glaze that exhibits a bluish hue with a subtle green tint, skillfully applied over a slender body to achieve a thicker glaze.
 The striking crackled surface of this vase is complemented by the official Guan mark located on the base.
 Additionally, it is supported by three iron feet, resulting from the firing process, and presents a dark ochre-brown color derived from the underlying clay material.
 The term "Xiu Nei Si" is understood to denote the Department of Palace Supply, specifically the Shunai Division.
 Following the incursion of the Jin armies that forced the Imperial Court southward from the Northern Song Dynasty in 1127 A.D., the Southern Song Dynasty was established in Hangzhou.
 The vase measures approximately 9 1/4 inches in height. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Official Octagonal Hu-Form Vase of Imperial Guan Ware from the Southern Song Dynasty, Marked and Produced by Xiuneisi Inner Kiln